Michae1CC/aws-cdk-examples/vgw-site2site-vpn/README.md

 The `CfnVPNConnection` provides the configuration and parameters for the IPSec VPN tunnel.
 The `localIpv4NetworkCidr` and `remoteIpv4NetworkCidr` refer to the private subnet CIDRs used by the local and remote networks, respectively.
-Note that the IPSec phase1/2 encryption and integrity algorithms may be omitted allowing the negotiating of any parameters from the local side so long as AWS supports it.
+Note that the IPSec phase 1/2 encryption and integrity algorithms may be omitted allowing the negotiating of any parameters from the local side so long as AWS supports it.